lrothack/cookiecutter-pydevops/README.md

 # Cookiecutter PyDevops

-[Cookiecutter template](https://github.com/audreyr/cookiecutter) for a dockerized dev-ops pipeline with SonarQube code quality monitoring.
+[Cookiecutter template](https://github.com/audreyr/cookiecutter) for a dockerized dev-ops pipeline with SonarQube code-quality monitoring.

 - [Sample project](https://github.com/lrothack/dev-ops) for this cookiecutter (including detailed documentation)
-- This cookiecutter has been generated with command-line client [devopstemaplate](https://github.com/lrothack/dev-ops-admin)
+- This cookiecutter has been generated with the command-line client [devopstemplate](https://github.com/lrothack/dev-ops-admin)
 - Also check out [audreyr/cookiecutter-pypackage](https://github.com/audreyr/cookiecutter-pypackage) for additional Python package templates

 ## Features

-The template provides a minimal devops pipeline that supports:
+The template provides a minimal dev-ops pipeline that supports:

 - testing and deployment in a multi-stage [Docker](https://www.docker.com) environment
 - packaging with [setuptools](https://setuptools.readthedocs.io/en/latest/)